 - Winter Fuel Payment: You can get between £250 and £600 to help you pay your heating bills.
 The amount you receive will include a Cost of Living Payment which depends on your circumstances.
 Contact the Winter Fuel Payment Centre if you did not get a letter or the money has not been paid into your account

 - £150 Warm Home Discount: If you get the Guarantee Credit element of Pension Credit, you can get a one-off discount on your electricity bill.
-If you think you are eligible and have not received a letter, contact the Warm Home Discount helpline before 28 February, 2023
+If you think you’re eligible but haven’t received this discount, get in touch with the Warm Home Discount helpline

 If you’re disabled

 - £150 Disability Cost Of Living Payment: if you receive certain disability benefits, you’ll receive this payment in summer 2023.
 Find out more at helpforhouseholds.campaign.gov.uk

 If you're in severe financial hardship

 - Our Cost of Living Crisis Fund: If you cannot afford essentials such as food, energy bills and housing, you may be eligible for a payment of up to £500

 Help with food

 If you’re in urgent need of support with food, please visit Camden's Find Food website.
 You can use the website to find places and organisations to get food from in your local area.

 We are sending supermarket vouchers to families living in Camden with children aged up to 18, who are receiving Housing Benefit, Council Tax support or free school meals.
 Read more about these vouchers and other help to access food in Camden, including food co-ops.

 - check if they can get free school meals - it could save you £500 a year